statycc/tyni/readme.md

 make help                  : lists other available commands
 ```

-* Running these commands assumes dev requirements are installed.
+* Running these commands assumes dev requirements are installed;
-  Run `./setup.sh` for easy dev-setup.
+  run `./setup.sh` for easy dev-setup.

-* The analyzer expects input in high-level input language, i.e., a `.java` file.
+* The analyzer expects input in high-level input language, i.e., a Java file.
   It is not necessary to compile the java programs, but

-  * Bytecode may be interesting, so there are commands to generate bytecode.
+  * Bytecode may be interesting to inspect, so there are commands to generate bytecode.

-  * The parser is more generous than a compiler, and will parse invalid
-    expressions.
-To make sure input programs are actually valid,
-    running them through a compiler is a useful sanity check.
+  * To make sure input programs are actually valid, compiling them is a useful sanity check.

-* It is also not necessary to rebuild the parser; it is already built.
-  But can be rebuilt with the Makefile commands.
+* The parsers are built, but can be re-built with the Makefile commands.